FuelLabs/fuel-specs/specs/protocol/abi.md

-# FuelVM ABI Format
+# Contract ABI Format

 This document describes and specifies the ABI (Application Binary Interface) of the Fuel Virtual Machine, the Sway programming language, and contracts written in Sway.

 ## JSON ABI Format